helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 versions, but it does not manage Maven build plugins.

-Because Data JDBC is incubating, the Helidon API stability processor rejects its use unless the project acknowledges that status.
-The most focused option is `@SuppressWarnings(Api.SUPPRESS_INCUBATING)`, which can be placed on each package, type, or method that intentionally uses Data JDBC.
+Because Data JDBC is incubating, the Helidon API stability processor rejects its use by default.
+The focused suppression `@SuppressWarnings(Api.SUPPRESS_INCUBATING)` permits intentional use on a package, type, or method.
 The constant is declared by `io.helidon.common.Api`, and the rest of the project retains the default stability checks.

 A project that uses incubating APIs throughout can instead configure the compiler to report them as warnings: